CICE-Consortium/CICE/doc/source/user_guide/ug_testing.rst

       ./results.csh

-    If there are conflicts between the ``--set`` options in the suite and on the command line, the suite will take precedence.
+    If there are conflicts between the ``--set`` options in the suite and on the command line, the command line options will take precedence.

  5) **Multiple test suites from a single command line**